 Just like humans, some kitties are asthmatic and therefore sensitive to dust.
 For these cats, experts recommend looking for a low- or no-dust litter.
 “Imagine trying to use the bathroom in a dust storm,” says Bosley.
 “Not fun.”
 Litter that produces a lot of dust when cats dig in it and kick it up can also be unpleasant for humans, too.
 Bosley says Arm & Hammer’s Clump & Seal litter is as close as it gets to being totally dust-free.
 Plus, it’s great for managing odor, she says.

 Best environmentally friendly cat litters

-If you’re looking for an environmentally friendly litter, Heike Klassman, an adoption-seminar leader with Anjellicle Cats, says to opt for a biodegradable variety, like this blend of naturally odor-controlling hinoki (cypress) wood and green tea.
+Traditionally, clay cat litter isn’t particularly environmentally friendly, and there’s been a recent rise in corn, grain, and walnut litter, according to Satchu.
+If you’re looking for an environmentally friendly litter, Heike Klassman, an adoption-seminar leader with Anjellicle Cats, seconded finding one of the biodegradable variety and likes this blend, which features of naturally odor-controlling hinoki (cypress) wood and green tea.
 She likes that it’s flushable and doesn’t contain sodium bentonite, an additive common in clay clumping litters that “can be dangerous if litter is being licked or swallowed,” she says.

 Another biodegradable (and flushable) litter, this one is made from wheat and comes recommended by Bosley, especially for cats who are sensitive to scents or dust.